johnhenry/github-user-search/readme.md

 ##Running the applications

-###Open Directly
+###Open file directly
 With some browsers, [Firefox](https://www.mozilla.org/en-US/firefox/) and [Safari](http://www.apple.com/safari/), you can open the 'github-user-search/www/index.html' file directly and use the application.

-###Using A Server Directly
+###Using a server
-Some browsers, [Chrome](https://www.google.com/chrome), because of differences in security policies require that you use a local web server, such as [http-server](https://github.com/indexzero/http-server) to properly run the application.
+Some browsers, [Chrome](https://www.google.com/chrome), require that you use a local web server, such as [http-server](https://github.com/indexzero/http-server) to properly run the application.

 ```bash
 http-server github-user-search/www
 ```

+###Demo
+You can also check out the demo [here](http://healthy-memory.surge.sh).

 ##Usage
-Once the application is open in a browser, you will see a search box.
+Open the application in your browser and you will see a search box.
 As you pause between typing in this search box, a dropdown menu will appear.
 Select a user from this menu to view his or her profile and repositories.

 ##Building